What They Said Themselves

 Helen Thomas, Chief Executive, DHCW — comparing the difficulty of measuring digital ROI to quantifying the benefits of utility services — Public Accountability Meeting, 29 January 2026

 This analogy was offered as a defence.
 It is, in fact, a confession.
-Electricity and water providers can tell you exactly how much they deliver, to whom, at what cost, with what reliability metrics, and with what customer satisfaction scores.
-They are among the most heavily measured services in the economy.
-If DHCW's digital services were measured with the same rigour as electricity and water, the organisation would have precisely the data it claims it cannot produce.
-The comparison was intended to make measurement sound unreasonable.
-It actually demonstrates that DHCW has not attempted what utility companies do as a matter of routine.
+Electricity and water providers can tell you exactly how much they deliver, to whom, at what cost, and with what reliability — they are among the most heavily measured services in the economy.
+The comparison was intended to make measurement sound unreasonable; it actually demonstrates that DHCW has not attempted what utility companies do as routine.

 "We're on a journey, we're not where we should be."

-The metaphor of a "journey" is a standard deflection in organisations that have failed to reach their destination.
-It implies progress without specifying where the organisation currently is, how far it has to go, or when it expects to arrive.
-DHCW has existed in its current form since 2021 and its predecessor NWIS operated for over a decade before that.
-At what point does a "journey" become an admission that the destination is not in sight?
+"Journey" is a standard deflection — it implies progress without specifying where the organisation is, how far it has to go, or when it expects to arrive.
+DHCW has existed since 2021 and its predecessor NWIS for over a decade before that.
+The destination is not in sight.

 "The organisation remains some distance from being able to consistently quantify return on investment."